Parenthood Options for Men

-It is generally recommended that you wait six months-two years after you finish your cancer treatments before having your fertility tested, when sperm production has returned to normal.
+It is generally recommended that you wait between six months to two years after you finish your cancer treatments before having your fertility tested, when sperm production has returned to normal.
 You should always check with your health care team for advice on your particular situation.

 Don't assume fertility or infertility—there are survivors who thought they were infertile and accidentally got their partner pregnant.
 If your partner is not pregnant after six months–one year of trying, you may want to see a reproductive endocrinologist and explore other ways to achieve parenthood.